 - Soliciting in the library.

 Misuse of the library, whether by theft or mutilation of library materials, or by interference with the study and research activities of library users, shows disrespect for the rights of members of the college community.
-Our Copyright Usage Policy is available for your review.
+Our Copyright Usage Policy (PDF) is available for your review.

 Obtaining Permission to Duplicate Copyrighted Work